 Friend of the Devil

 There's a reason we hike the Devil's Path over Columbus Day/Indigenous Peoples Day weekend every year—the air is crisp, the nights are cool and cozy around the campfire, and every peak offers stunning views of the autumn foliage.
 We hike on-trail or off-trail depending on the year, over three days, so there's not need to rush and we can enjoy every viewpoint along the way.

 Eastern Devil's Path: Twin, Sugarloaf, and Indian Head

 As the foliage heads east, we head to the eastern Devil's Path, where steep elevation changes means we'll see a diverse range of foliage through different ecosystems along the trail.
 These peaks make for great day hikes with challenging trails and great pay-off at the viewpoints.

 As fall progresses, our adventures shift to the Central/Southern Catskills, and many steps back into the past.
-A truly epic day hike or overnight, the Burroughs Range is almost all Wilderness with a capital W. That means forests that are untouched by man.
+A truly epic day hike or overnight, the Burroughs Range is almost all Wilderness with a capital W. That means forests that have never been developed or settled.
 Imagine peak foliage.
 Now imagine peak foliage with birch trees that are hundreds of years old...